dxc-technology/halstack-style-guide/guidelines/components/timepicker/README.md

 ## Usage

-#### Do:
-Keep helper text as short and specific as possible.
-Only use helper text when truly necessary to avoid overloading the user.
-Should give an example or an explanation of the field.

-#### Don’t:
-Helper text should not run longer than the input area.

-### Required
-Required time fields are displayed in the same way the component text-input does.

-## Variants

-- to be discussed
+- The time picker may be configured to display either 12-hour (HH:MM:SS AM/PM) or 24-hour (HH:MM) format.
+- User may key in the desired time or select from the displayed pre-configured 12-hour or 24-hour format time value options displayed in the dropdown.

 ![Examples of time picker input states](images/Time_Varient.png)

-_Examples of time picker varients_
+_Examples of time selection_

 ## States